dadimun/dadimun.github.io/README.txt

-The 2019 DIMUN IX Website built with MD Bootstrap, Planetary.js
+The 2019 DIMUN IX Website built with MD Bootstrap, jQuery, email.js and other open source libraries.